ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 When the RO enters this code at the user code URI, the AS MUST uniquely identify the pending request that the code was associated with.
-If the AS does not recognize the entered code, the interaction component MUST display an error to the user.
-If the AS detects too many unrecognized code enter attempts, the interaction component SHOULD display an error to the user and MAY take additional actions such as slowing down the input interactions.
+If the AS does not recognize the entered code, the interaction component MUST display an "invalid_code" error to the user.
+If the AS detects too many unrecognized code enter attempts, the interaction component SHOULD display an "too_many_attempts" error to the user and MAY take additional actions such as slowing down the input interactions.
 The user should be warned as such an error state is approached, if possible.